nwon24/nlp/nlp.md

 ## Project update

 Finally got the homebaked LSTM to work---accuracy approximately 82%.
-I needed to flatten the output of the LSTM differently so that all timesteps was passed to the dense layer; with this fix somehow the model started to actually train.
+I needed to flatten the output of the LSTM differently so that all time steps was passed to the dense layer; with this fix somehow the model started to actually train.

 [Text classifier using LSTM in PyTorch and Keras](W5/LSTM.ipynb)